gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 ### Starting up the list
 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

+You'll get a NXM pop up once MO2 is launched just hit ignore.

 Make sure the dropdown box on the right is set to `Ghoulified Reality` and press the `Run` button.

+### Optional Mods
+In MO2 there is a section at the bottom labeled optional all mods in that section can be turned on or off at any time this is also where you can disable perma-death.

 ### In-game MCM options